-For offenses to which this new authority applies, restitution may be "in addition to or in lieu of any other penalty authorized by law."
+The Victim and Witness Protection Act, enacted in 1982, added 18 U.S.C. §§ 3579-3580 to the code, effective with respect to offenses committed on and after January 1, 1983.
+These provisions are applicable only to offenses under title 18 and certain criminal violations of the Federal Aviation Act of 1958.
 18 U.S.C. § 3579(a)(1).
-If the offender is placed on probation, the restitution requirement must be made a condition of probation; if the defendant is imprisoned and subsequently paroled, it must be made a condition of parole.
+When sentencing an offender convicted of such an offense, the court must either order restitution to victims of the offense or state on the record the reasons for not doing so.
+18 U.S.C. § 3579(a).
+Restitution may be "in addition to or in lieu of any other penalty authorized by law."
+18 U.S.C. § 3579(a)(1).
+If the offender is placed on probation, any restitution ordered must be made a condition of probation; if the defendant is imprisoned and subsequently paroled, it must be made a condition of parole.
 18 U.S.C. § 3579(g).

 With the victim's consent, the court may order that restitution be in services in lieu of money or that restitution be made to a third party designated by the victim.
 18 U.S.C. § 3579(b)(4).
 Either the victim or the United States may enforce the restitution order as if it were a judgment in a civil action.
 18 U.S.C. § 3579(h).

 Although subsection (a)(1) of 18 U.S.C. § 3579 states that the court "may" order restitution, subsection (d) states that it "shall impose an order of restitution to the extent that such order is as fair as possible to the victim and the imposition of such order will not unduly complicate or prolong the sentencing process."
 18 U.S.C. § 3580 sets forth factors to be considered in determining whether restitution shall be ordered and allocates the burden of proof with regard to them.
-Under 18 U.S.C. § 3579(a)(2), the reasons must be placed on the record if full restitution is not ordered.
+Under 18 U.S.C. § 3579(a)(2), as noted above, the reasons must be placed on the record if full restitution is not ordered.
 Taken together, these provisions leave considerable ambiguity about the extent of the sentencing judge's discretion to determine whether restitution will be ordered and, if so, the amount.

 The probation statute, 18 U.S.C. § 3651, has long contained authority to require restitution as a condition of probation.
 The 1982 legislation left this provision undisturbed.
 At least with respect to offenses not covered by 18 U.S.C. § 3579, it remains fully applicable.
-For offenses covered by the new law, it is unclear whether the court may still require restitution as a condition of probation in circumstances in which 18 U.S.C. § 3579 does not authorize it.
+For offenses covered by the 1982 law, it is unclear whether the court may still require restitution as a condition of probation in circumstances in which 18 U.S.C. § 3579 does not authorize it.
 For example, 18 U.S.C. § 3579 authorizes restitution for costs of psychiatric care only if the victim has suffered bodily injury.

-The language about restitution in the probation statute is, "While on probation, and among the conditions thereof, the defendant . . . [m]ay be required to make restitution or reparation to aggrieved parties for actual damages or loss caused by the offense for which conviction was had;" This language has been held by the Tenth Circuit to preclude probation conditions requiring monetary payments to charitable or other groups not damaged by the crime.
+The language about restitution in the probation statute is as follows: "While on probation, and among the conditions thereof, the defendant . . . [m]ay be required to make restitution or reparation to aggrieved parties for actual damages or loss caused by the offense for which conviction was had" This language has been held to preclude probation conditions requiring monetary payments to charitable or other groups not damaged by the crime.
 United States v.
-Prescon Corp., 695 F.2d 1236 (10th Cir.
-1982) (reaffirming prior decisions).
-However, such conditions have recently been approved by the Eighth Circuit, which held that the specific language quoted above does not limit the more general authority to place offenders on probation "upon such terms and conditions as the court deems best."
-F.2d 911 (8th Cir.
-1982).
+John Scher Presents, Inc., 746 F.2d 959 (3d Cir.
+1984), and cases cited therein.